fluencelabs/docs/docs/aqua-book/language/crdt-maps.md

 ```aqua
 values = map.get("key")
 ```
-Get stream of elements by key, later you can join on number of elements and wait for specific elements in this stream:
+Get stream of elements by key, later you can join on the stream to wait for specific number of elements in it:

 ```aqua
 valuesStream <- map.getStream("key")